EdwardFerdian/WSSNet/README.md

 Install the wssnet as a package.
 1. GO to the directory where the setup.py is located
 2. Run >> pip install -e .
+3. Run >> pip install -r requirements.txt
-3. Optional: open config.py to setup the directories.
+4. Optional: open config.py to setup the directories.
 They have been predefined for you.
 The manual below is set based on these predefined directories.

 # Training setup